chef/automate/components/automate-chef-io/content/docs/backup.md

     weight = 70
 +++

 Backups are crucial for protecting your data from catastrophic loss and preparing a recovery procedure.
+The command `chef-automate backup create` creates a single backup that contains data for all products deployed with Chef Automate, including [Chef Infra Server]({{< ref "infra-server.md" >}}) and [Chef Habitat Builder on-prem]({{< ref "on-prem-builder.md" >}}).
+By default, Chef Automate stores backups to the filesystem in the directory `/var/opt/chef-automate/backups`.
+You can also configure Chef Automate to store backups in S3.

-Back up Chef Automate either to a filesystem or an S3 bucket
+## Setting Up Backups

-## Backup Space Requirements
+### Backup Space Requirements

 This amount of space needed for a backup varies depending on your Chef Automate use.
 You need enough free space for:

 * Complete copies of each Chef Automate service PostgreSQL database.
 * Complete copies of your configuration files
-* Elasticsearch snapshots your Chef Automate configuration and data, such as converge, scan, and report data.
+* Elasticsearch snapshots of your Chef Automate configuration and data, such as converge, scan, and report data.
 You will need enough disk space for the each Elasticsearch snapshot and the delta--or the list of changes--for each successive snapshot.
 * Chef Habitat Builder artifacts

-## Backup to a Filesystem
+### Backup to a Filesystem

 Backups can be stored in a configurable backup directory.
-The backup directory should be on network attached storage or synced periodically to a disk on another machine, to ensure that you can restore from your backup data during a hardware failure.
+The backup directory should be on network-attached storage or synced periodically to a disk on another machine, to ensure that you can restore from your backup data during a hardware failure.

 The default backup directory is `/var/opt/chef-automate/backups`.
 If it does not exist, the deployment process creates it.